 Ask the Recruiter: Avoid these 2 resume mistakes

 Our Senior Director of Recruiting Operations & Engagement Heather Pederson joined us for another segment of Ask the Recruiter!
-For this edition, we answer some of your burning questions about the job application process – how to best present your weaknesses, what to ask hiring managers and more.
+For this edition, we answer some of your burning questions about the job application process – how to avoid resume mistakes, best present your weaknesses, what to ask hiring managers and more.

 Read on to get the full scoop and learn more about how to excel in your job search.
 And check out the video below for Heather’s advice on things to avoid on your resumes!

 What’s the first thing you look at when reading an application?

 The person’s most recent work experience as well as their professional summary.

 What is the most common mistake that you see on resumes?

 There are two common mistakes that I see quite often: